Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Results

 In \cref{tab:convergence}, the convergence results for the test cases analyzed are reported.
-The number of major iterations used to linearize the dynamics is always kept below 10, showing that the executed maneuvers are typically small and the deviation from the ballistic trajectory is almost negligible on an orbital scale.
-The trend indicates that the number of iterations is proportional to the length of the propagation window; also, simulations with high thrust systems usually require fewer iterations because the impulsive $\dv$ the control is only active on a limited number of nodes, and the maneuvers are small.
+The number of major iterations used to linearize the dynamics is always kept below 7, showing that the executed maneuvers are typically small and the deviation from the ballistic trajectory is almost negligible on an orbital scale.
+The trend indicates that the number of iterations is proportional to the length of the propagation window.
 Lastly, in LEO, the use of the \gls{sk} targeting constraint improves the convergence because the first reference solution already satisfies the constraint, whereas the same cannot be observed for \gls{geo} cases.
 The execution time $\tau$ is proportional to the number of minor iterations.
 More than $89\%$ of the run time is required by the linearization of the dynamics and the building of the linear maps; on average, the solution of the convex problem only requires around $10\%$ of the total run time.
-The implementation of the code is not optimized for speed, and it is the authors' opinion that the time to find a solution could be reduced by one order of magnitude at least.
+It is worth noticing that the accurate models greatly increase the computational time required by the propagation.
+For example, if the atmospheric model is not considered, the run time can be brought down to $2$ \si{s} for the simulations in \gls{leo}.
+Indeed, in the \gls{geo} simulations, where the atmosphere model is not needed, the run times are typically shorter.
+They only get longer when the computation of the optimal target state is performed using Problem \eqref{eq:opt}.
+As a last remark, we note that the implementation of the code is not optimized for speed, and it is the authors' opinion that the time to find a solution could be reduced by one order of magnitude at least if a more suitable implementation was used.